 Another example that introduces complexities is that of multiinstance hosts attached to a switch port.
 These are single physical devices, which internally run multiple physical or logical hosts.
 When the device is a blade server, e.g. with internal blades each hosting a physical machine, there is essentially a physical switch inside the blade server.
-While tractable, this creates some complexity for determining where enforcement logic can or should live.
+While feasible, this creates some complexity for determining where enforcement logic can or should live.

-Logically distinct hosts such as are provided by many varieties of virtualization logic result in a single physical host, connect to a single port on the Ethernet switch in the topology, actually having multiple internal virtual machines, each with IP and MAC addresses, and what is essentially (or sometimes literally) an internal LAN switch.
-While it may be possible for this internal switch to help control threats among the virtual hosts, or between virtual hosts and other parts of the network, such enforcement cannot be counted on at this time.
+Logically distinct hosts, such as are provided by many varieties of virtualization logic, result in a single physical host, connect to a single port on the Ethernet switch in the topology, actually having multiple internal virtual machines.
+Each virutal machine may have it's own IP and MAC addresses.
+These ae conected by what is essentially (or sometimes literally) an internal LAN switch.
+While this internal switch may be a SAVI enforcemet point to help control threats among the virtual hosts, or between virtual hosts and other parts of the network, such enforcement cannot be counted on ill implementations.
+If the virtual machines are interconnected by the interal switch, than that logical device is the first switch for the purposes of this analysis.

 A further complication with multi-instance hosts is that in many environments these hosts may move while retaining their IP addresses.
 This can be an actual relocation of the running software, or a backup instance taking over the functions of the software.
 In both cases, the IP address will appear at a new topological location.
 Depending upon the protocols used, it may have the same MAC address or different one, and the system may or may not issue a gratuitous ARP request after relocation.
+When such a move is done without changing the MAC address, the SAVI switches will need to update their state.
+While the ARP may be helpful, traffic detection, switch based neighbor solicitation, interaction with orchestration system, or other means may be used.